mbdavid/LiteDB/README.md

 - Support for `Initial Size` and `Limit Size` databases
 - Complete re-write of engine classes with full debug logger
 - Complete re-write disk operation to be more safe
-- Back transaction control
+- Transaction control
-- Back `Mapper.Global` class mapper definition
+- `BsonMapper.Global` class mapper definition
 - See more examples at http://www.litedb.org/ and unit tests

 ## Try online